vedprakash-m/lexicon/docs/PRD-Lexicon.md

 ## 🎯 Executive Summary

 ### Vision Statement
-**Lexicon** is a personal data ingestion and preparation tool that transforms books and documents from various formats into high-quality, structured datasets for personal RAG (Retrieval-Augmented Generation) projects, with a focus on spiritual texts, philosophy, and AI/ML resources.
+**Lexicon** is a universal data ingestion and preparation tool that transforms books and documents from any domain into high-quality, structured datasets for personal RAG (Retrieval-Augmented Generation) projects, supporting content from technical documentation to literature, business documents to religious texts.

 ### Mission
-Streamline personal content curation by automating the extraction, processing, and chunking of books and documents into consistent, RAG-ready datasets that serve as knowledge bases for personal AI agent projects.
+Streamline universal content curation by automating the extraction, processing, and chunking of any text content into consistent, RAG-ready datasets that serve as knowledge bases for personal AI agent projects across all domains and industries.

 ### Product Name: Lexicon
-**"Lexicon"** represents a personal knowledge vocabulary builder - transforming your content collection into intelligent, searchable datasets that empower your AI agents with curated domain expertise.
+**"Lexicon"** represents a universal knowledge vocabulary builder - transforming any content collection into intelligent, searchable datasets that empower your AI agents with curated domain expertise across all text types and industries.

 ### Success Criteria
 - **Personal Scale**: Process 100-500 books efficiently for personal use